boshtannik/embedded-nano-mesh/README.md

 ## Main Components

-The central component of this protocol is the `Node` structure, which offers a user-friendly interface for actions like sending, receiving, multicast, ping-pong, and handling message transactions.
-The `Node` should be constantly updated by calling its `update` method.
-Call `update` method - does all internal work like send packets from queue, routing transit packets, handling special packets and so on.
+The central component of this protocol is the `Node` structure, which offers a user-friendly interface for actions like send, receive, multicast, ping-pong, and send message with transaction.
+The `Node` should be constantly updated by call its `update` method, it - does all internal work:
+- routes packets
+- transits packets that were sent to other devices
+- handling special packets like `ping` and `pong`, or any kind of transaction one. and so on.

 To initialize a `Node`, you need to provide two values: